koendv/curveFitting/README.md

 ![graphs](doc/graphs.png)

 Lightweight curve fitting for linear, exponential, logarithmic, and power regressions.
 Designed for minimal RAM usage and efficient use on microcontrollers (Arduino).
-Sample applications is comparing a calibrated sensor with an uncalibrated sensor.
+Sample application is comparing a calibrated sensor with an uncalibrated sensor.
 The library provides four classes:

 | class  | equation             | description               |